viking-saver/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/on-premises-cert-trust-adfs.md

 Sign in to the CA or management workstations with **Enterprise Admin** equivalent credentials.

-1. Open the **Certification Authority** management console
+1. Open the **Certification Authority** management console.
-1. Expand the parent node from the navigation pane
+1. Expand the parent node from the navigation pane.
-1. Select **Certificate Templates** in the navigation pane
+1. Select **Certificate Templates** in the navigation pane.
 1. Right-click the **Certificate Templates** node.
-Select **New > Certificate Template** to issue
+Select **New > Certificate Template** to issue.
 1. In the **Enable Certificates Templates** window, select the *WHFB Enrollment Agent* template you created in the previous step.
-Select **OK** to publish the selected certificate templates to the certification authority
+Select **OK** to publish the selected certificate templates to the certification authority.
-1. If you published the *Domain Controller Authentication (Kerberos)* certificate template, then unpublish the certificate templates you included in the superseded templates list
+1. If you published the *Domain Controller Authentication (Kerberos)* certificate template, then unpublish the certificate templates you included in the superseded templates list.
    - To unpublish a certificate template, right-click the certificate template you want to unpublish and select **Delete**.
-Select **Yes** to confirm the operation
+Select **Yes** to confirm the operation.
-1. Close the console
+1. Close the console.

 ## Configure the certificate registration authority